tastycode-dev/tastycode-dev.github.io/_drafts/finite-difference-at-60-fps.md

 ## Finite-Difference Pricer

-At first, let's look inside of the finite-difference pricer, so that we better understand computational steps, their complexity, and potential to run in parallel on GPU.
+At first, let me briefly describe what is inside of the finite-difference pricer and how it works.
+You don't need to know any complicated math, basics of linear algebra will be enough.

-**Backward Evolution.** The overall idea is to start with an option price at the maturity and backward propagate it to the current point in time.
-The propagation happens on the 2D grid with stock price and time to maturity along the axes.
-The backward evolution is governed by a discrete version of the partial-differential equation, which is a difference equation, hence the name of the method.
+**Backward Evolution.** The overall idea is simple: we evolve an option price backwards in time to the present moment from the future moment where it's known.
+The future moment is maturity time, where option price is simply a payoff.

+The backward evolution is driven by the _evolution matrix_ which is a tridiagonal matrix that depends on volatility, interest and dividend rates.
+The evolution matrix is a discrete version of partial-differential equation for the option price, see Wilmott for more details.

-**Tridiagonal System.** Every backward step requires to solve a tridiagonal system of linear equations.
-For this we can use the Thomas algorithm which is a simplified version of Gaussian elimination and takes 20 lines of C++ code.
+**Tridiagonal System.** To make a backward step on the grid we should solve a tridiagonal system of linear equations.
+This is usually done using Thomas algorithm which is a simplified version of Gaussian elimination.
+Its implementation take 10 lines of C++ code, so not very complicated.

 <!-- ![CPU](/assets/img/fd-cpu-comics.png) -->

 <!-- ![CPU](/assets/img/fd-cpu.png) -->

-**Parallelization.** There are parallel versions of the Thomas method, however they are complex and don't utilize all available cores at maximum performance.
+**Parallelization.** What is complicated however, is to run Thomas algorithm in parallel.
+There are some parallel implementation, which are complex and don't utilize all available cores at maximum performance.

+I made an attempt to visualize all said above in the following animation:

 ![CPU](/assets/img/fd-cpu-comics.gif)

 ## GPU Programming

-A seasoned C++ programmer should have no difficulties to sketch CPU code for the animated algorithm.
-Let's see why it might be not so straightforard on GPU and what we should do instead.
+A seasoned programmer should have no difficulties to program the finite-difference pricer for CPU, as it requires a couple of matrix multiplications and a solution of the tridiagonal linear system, all wrapped in a loop.
+It might be not so straightforard for GPU though, so let's figure out why.

 **GPU has its own RAM.** This shouldn't be a surprise to you, as anyone who has been looking for a GPU card knows that "Memory Size" is in the specs of every GPU.
 The memory chip is soldered directly